when to go

 There is no dress code, but you should still be respectful.
 If you want to enter the mosque, you will need to cover your head, shoulders and knees.

-It is hot in Agra and there is very little shade, so wear light clothing and be sure to wear sunscreen.
-Also, Agra gets very cold even in winter (November-February), so your layers are your friends too.
+It is hot in Agra and there is very little shade, so dress lightly and be sure to wear sunscreen.
+Also, Agra gets very cold even in winter (Nov-Feb) so your layers are your friend too.

-It is a good idea to wear shoes that are easy to remove.
-You need to take off your shoes when you go inside and the easier it is to slide and get off the better.
+It’s a good idea to wear shoes that are easy to remove.
+You need to take your shoes off when you go inside and the easier they are to slip on and off the better.
 This actually applies to much of India – shoes with lots of laces are tough!

 Other things you need to know